Sprint Corporation: Early years

 The Sprint Corporation traces its origins to two companies, the Brown Telephone Company and Southern Pacific Railroad.

 Brown Telephone Company

 Brown Telephone Company was founded in 1899 by Cleyson Brown, to deploy the first telephone service to the rural area around Abilene, Kansas.
-The Browns installed their first long-distance circuit in 1900 and became an alternative to the Bell Telephone Company, the most popular telephone service at the time.
 In 1911, C. L. Brown consolidated the Brown Telephone Company with three other independents to form the United Telephone Company.
 C. L. Brown formed United Telephone and Electric (UT&E) in 1925.
 In 1939, at the end of the Great Depression, UT&E reorganized to form United Utilities.